This site requires a more recent version of Adobe Flash Player to function properly.

 Ease and convenience of payment through mobile apps helping domestic sales

-At the end of 2013, there were 10 million active customers who used Starbucks' mobile app in the U.S. alone.
+At the end of 2014, there were 13 million active customers who used Starbucks' mobile app in the U.S. alone.
 Consumers can load the money on to the app and then present a 2D bar code to pay at the register.
 With this app, it’s easy to pay with a phone, track purchases, and view one's My Starbucks Rewards Stars and rewards.
 Mobile payment now represents 16% of all Starbucks in-store transactions in the U.S.

-The CPG segment consists of packaged coffee and tea, Starbucks VIA Ready Brew and other branded products sold worldwide.
-Transition of these products from in-house stores to a direct distribution model (i.e. through grocery, drugstores and other sales channels) has helped boost the sales of products of this segment.
+The CPG segment consists of packaged coffee and tea and other branded products sold worldwide.
+Transition of these products from in-house stores to a direct distribution model (i.e. through grocery, drugstores, and other sales channels) has helped boost the sales of products of this segment.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.